-Students must choose to focus at least three of their upper-division courses on one of seven thematic concentrations: Communication Technology and Society; Histories and Traditions in Communication; Political Communication and Public Space; Communication, Community, and Everyday Life; Culture and Identities; Citizenship and Advocacy; and Visual Communication.
-At least two of the student’s five upper-division courses should be at the 700-level.
+Students must choose to focus at least three of their upper-division courses on one of six thematic concentrations: Histories and Traditions in Communication; Political Communication and Public Space; Communication, Community, and Everyday Life; Culture and Identities; Citizenship and Advocacy; and Visual Communication.
+At least two of the student’s five upper-division courses must be at the 700-level.
 Majors must earn a grade of C- or better in all upper-division courses.

-A maximum of 4 credits of independent study (CMN 795) may be counted toward the major.
+A maximum of four credits of independent study (CMN 795) may be counted toward the major.
 CMN 799 (Honors Thesis) and CMN 796 (Commentary) cannot be used to fulfill an advanced course requirement.
 The Discovery Program Capstone requirement may be fulfilled by completing any 700-level Communication course except CMN 795 and CMN 796.

 Media Practices Option

-This option is designed for qualified students who want to augment their communication major at Durham with training in media production and applied media communication through courses in the Communication Arts department at the Manchester campus.
-Qualified students who meet all requirements will graduate with a B.A. degree in communication with a media practices option.
-In addition to communication major requirements, students are required to take two designated media practices courses at the Manchester campus and complete a media practices internship (CMN 599).
-Students must maintain both an in-major and cumulative GPA of at least 2.5 to satisfactorily complete the media practices option.
+This option is designed for qualified students who want to augment their communication major at Durham with training in media production and applied media communication through courses in the communication arts department at the Manchester campus.
+Qualified students who meet all requirements will graduate with a B.A. degree in communication: media practices option.
+In addition to communication major requirements, students are required to take two designated media practices courses at the Manchester campus and complete a four credit media practices internship (CMN 599).
+Students must maintain both an in-major and cumulative grade-point average of at least 2.5 to satisfactorily complete the media practices option.

 Business Applications Option

 This option is designed for qualified students who want to augment their communication major with professional training in such areas as marketing, advertising, and organizational behavior through courses at the Whittemore School of Business and Economics.
-Qualified students who meet all requirements will graduate with a B.A. degree in Communication: Business Applications, an achievement which will be recorded on their official transcripts.
-In addition to Communication major requirements, students are required to take three business applications option courses designated at WSBE and complete a business applications internship (CMN 599).
-Students must maintain both an in-major and cumulative GPA of at least 2.5 to satisfactorily complete the business applications option.
+Qualified students who meet all requirements will graduate with a B.A. degree in communication: business applications option.
+In addition to communication major requirements, students are required to take three business applications option courses designated at WSBE and complete a four credit business applications internship (CMN 599).
+Students must maintain both an in-major and cumulative grade-point average of at least 2.5 to satisfactorily complete the business applications option.